Brad Battin: Policies

-As leader, he has emphasised the issues of crime, given the rise in violent crime in the state and his police background.
-He has focused on crime prevention and youth engagement, as well as strengthening police abilities to scan people without a search warrant.
-Additionally, he has introduced a "break bail, face jail" policy, along with a proposed ban on face coverings at protests and increased police powers at protests.
+As leader, Battin emphasised the issue of crime, given the rise in violent crime in the state.
+He focused on crime prevention and youth engagement.
+He advocated for strengthening police abilities so that police could scan people without a search warrant.
+Additionally, he introduced a "break bail, face jail" policy, along with a proposed ban on face coverings at protests and increased police powers at protests.
+Battin vowed that, if elected, he would have resigned if crime rates did not decrease after his first term.